Technical Bulletin 08

 Forum babble vs data sheets.

 Of course users become confused with all of this, but the greatest confusion to my opinion results when people who do not know, ask other people who also do now know.
-At the same time, when somebody knowledgable explains something, it is regarded an "untrue" opinion.
-This behavior is one of the strangest in the world of HiFi, and I have really given up trying to understand why this is.
+Don't do that!
+At the same time, when somebody knowledgable on forums brings good facts, it is regarded an opinion only.
+This behavior, to prefer to listen to amateurs, seems to belong to the world of HiFi.
+I have really given up trying to understand this.
 The best source of information is always what the manufacturer writes.
-Like when they say: "this is the test procedure... " Then, at least read it.
-You are free of course, to regard such information untrue mistakes.
-Just it becomes strange, advising people in forums to do the same thing, or not even mentioning there are some manufacturer's instructions which say the opposite.
-A red warning lamp should to burn, when people read pages full of facts, and then say, they have problems believing that.
+You are still free of course, to regard manufacturer information biased.
+Just it becomes strange, when the manufacturer's instruction is opposite.
+A red warning lamp should to burn, when people are presented clear engineering facts, and they say, they do not believe that.
+What they are saying is, they did not understand it.

 A good data sheet.

 For understanding how a good data sheet is written, there is no replacement for studying some good and bad examples.
 A bad example is JJ ECC803S though you may initially like the simplicity.
 But it is wrong for ECC803S, which is a life time specified tube, with specified acceptance limits and specified end-of-life limits, to ignore all of this, as JJ does.
-It makes me wonder what else they ignored.
 A much better example is Telefunken ECC803S.
 Or a excellent example for professional audio tubes, is TELEFUNKEN C3g.
-It pays off, trying to understand WHY they write the things they write it there.
-So not try to understand the tube curves, that is not what I mean.
-These curves are only for design purpose, but for quality control they are useless.
+It pays off, trying to understand WHY they write the things they write in there.
+So not try to understand the tube curves of the C3g data sheet, that is not what I mean.
 Try to understand the structure of the data sheet.
 Because it was written for YOU, for the user.
-So read how to test for instance Telefunken E88CC.
+So read for instance also how Telefunken ECC803S, in the original data sheet.
 I am not interested in any other recommendation as Telefunken says.
 Telefunken does not say: USE AUTOBIAS.
 But they say: THIS is the cathode resistor for testing.
 And THIS is the grid voltage you must apply, and THIS is the plate current for a NEW tube, and THIS is the plate current for an end-of-life tube.
 Now look, these are clear instructions, Not only print the curves and give only average data for ECC803S, like JJ is doing.
 Also take good note, they do NOT say you must use a fixed grid voltage.
 Read this in detail, and draw the test circuit they say.
-You will then see, it is auto bias.
+You will then see, it is auto bias!

 So far, for this much too long introduction.